stevleibelt/General_Howtos/operation_system/windows/client/10/wsl/README.md

 `C:\Users\$user\AppData\Local\Packages\TheDebianProject.DebianGNULinux_$unique-id`

 You can access all files for all wsl managed virtual machines by entering `\\wsl$` in your Microsoft Windows Explorer.
+If you use something like `git bash` on windows, you can gain access by using the path `//wsl$`.

 ## Error solving